Irritable bowel syndrome (IBS) is an umbrella term coined by the medical profession for a number of gastro-intestinal (GI) symptoms of no known cause.

 A simple sugar found in many fruits, vegetables and added sugars.

-Significant dietary sources can be found in legumes, including lentils, chickpeas, and red kidney beans.
+Significant dietary sources include legumes, including lentils, chickpeas, and red kidney beans.

-Polyols are sugar alcohols found in some fruits and vegetables such as mushrooms and often used as sweeteners - these include:
+Polyols are sugar alcohols found in some fruits and vegetables, such as mushrooms, and are often used as sweeteners.
+These include:

-There are three underlying factors that are common to these complex molecules that cause issues with some individuals.
+Three underlying factors are common to these complex molecules and can cause issues in some individuals.